Palestinian Gandhi: Israeli figures and society

 Some commentators have used the term to question Israeli figures.
-Sharif Elmusa of the American University in Cairo has argued that resolution of the Israeli-Palestinian conflict requires the emergence of an Israel Charles de Gaulle instead of a Palestinian Gandhi, referring to the former French president's decision to end the French military campaign in the Algerian War, claiming that "enduring Israeli-Palestinian encounter of war-resistance could be brought to an end through arrangements parallel to those of Algeria/France, with West Bank settlers relocating to Israel."
+Sharif Elmusa of the American University in Cairo has argued that resolution of the Israeli–Palestinian conflict requires the emergence of an Israel Charles de Gaulle instead of a Palestinian Gandhi, referring to the former French president's decision to end the French military campaign in the Algerian War, claiming that "enduring Israeli-Palestinian encounter of war-resistance could be brought to an end through arrangements parallel to those of Algeria/France, with West Bank settlers relocating to Israel."
 Paul R. Pillar of The National Interest wrote in 2010 that "there has been no Israeli equivalent of Mohandas Gandhi", saying that the State of Israel was founded via a violent campaign against British rule in the 1940s and that Gandhi refused to characterise India as a Hindu state, unlike the State of Israel, which has often been characterised as a Jewish state.

 Israeli scholar Ran HaCohen wrote in 2005 that the term was mostly only used in international media and not within Israeli society, claiming that within Israel there is "militarism as the state religion."
-During the 2011–2012 Palestinian protests, an Israeli military cable discussing plans to suppress the protests leaked by WikiLeaks quoted Israeli Major General Amos Gilad as saying that "we don’t do Gandhi very well."
+During the 2011–2012 Palestinian protests, an Israeli military cable discussing plans to suppress the protests leaked by WikiLeaks quoted Israeli Major General Amos Gilad as saying that "we don't do Gandhi very well."

+Chadha has argued that Palestinian figures have mainly invoked Gandhi as "a model to be followed in some measure by the oppressed but mainly by the occupier ... to argue that Jews, as a foreign imposition, should remain in the region only through the "goodwill of the Arabs," promoting peace and refraining from claiming land by force."